 The SU Libraries support each student—freshman through graduate, on-site and distant—and every academic program.

 Librarians teach students to find the best information to fill their needs, collaborate with faculty on course assignments and instruction, serve as research advisers in online classes and in Living Learning Communities, contribute to faculty research, acquire materials appropriate to SU’s needs, and promote scholarly communication and activities.

-Our staff includes 26 full-time and 7 part-time employees, plus numerous student workers.
-We represent a wonderful blend of backgrounds, experience levels, and skills, with some people hailing from Delmarva and others coming here from all over the country.
+Our staff represents a wonderful blend of backgrounds, experience levels, and skills, with some people hailing from Delmarva and others coming here from all over the country.
 What we share is a deep commitment to serving the needs of SU’s students and faculty.

 The SU Libraries are part of a library consortium known as USMAI or the University System of Maryland and Affiliated Institutions (including all USM universities, plus Morgan State University, St. Mary’s College of Maryland, and Loyola University/College of Notre Dame of Maryland).
 SU students, faculty, and staff have access to circulating books from ALL of the USMAI libraries through the library catalog; you can place a direct request in the catalog to borrow the book, and it will be sent to the Guerrieri Academic Commons for you to pick up.
 You also can borrow in person from other USMAI libraries.
 To provide you with the best access to materials that we can, the SU Libraries are also members of other consortia and organizations, including the Maryland Digital Library, OCLC, Lyrasis, RapidILL, GetItNow, and Reprints Desk.

 Our LocationsThe SU Libraries consist of three facilities: